Jacques ABELMAN ✉

 is Associate Professor at the Department of Architecture at Georgia Tech.
 Perry’s current research focuses on ecologically sustainable cities, urban simulation, and 3D GIS.
 Through studio work, field survey, and consultant work, he is also interested in the radical transformation of cities in East Asia and Southeast Asia.
 Recent works include downtown urban design at Singapore’s Clemenceau Corridor, industrial redevelopment of Singapore’s Kallang Basin, and the master plan of the new city center at the city of Pekanbaru, Capital of Riau Province of Indonesia.

 is Associate Professor in Department of Urban & Regional Planning, College of Environmental Sciences, Peking University.
 His research focuses on urban design, landscape planning, and national park planning.
 His recent works include researches on waterfront landscape, waterfront neighborhood land use, and conservation of the cultural landscape.
 Some of the projects he has currently involved in include a detailed plan for a little town and a master plan for a national park.
 He teaches Urban Design at Peking University.

 Kyung-Jin ZOH ✉

-was born in Seoul, studied landscape architecture at Seoul National University and completed his Ph.D. in City and Regional Planning at the University of Pennsylvania, Graduate School of Fine Art.
+was born in Seoul, studied landscape architecture at Seoul National University, and completed his Ph.D. in City and Regional Planning at the University of Pennsylvania, Graduate School of Fine Art.
 He was a former professor of the University of Seoul between 1996 and 2007.
-He is now a chairperson at the department of landscape architecture in Graduate School of Environment Studies, Seoul National University.
-He has edited many books on contemporary landscape in Korea.
+He is now a chairperson at the department of landscape architecture in the Graduate School of Environment Studies, Seoul National University.
+He has edited many books on the contemporary landscape in Korea.
 He has also participated in several public landscape projects.
 He won the design competition for Seoul Forest Park with Dongsimwon Landscape Design.

 * Not a complete list.